tonydtran/spirit-blossom-api/README.md

 3. From `/config`, duplicate the `default.json` file and rename it as `development.json`.

-4. Replace `authentication.secret` by something stronger.
+4. Replace `authentication.secret` value by something stronger.

 5. Create an account and a cluster on [MongoDB Atlas](https://www.mongodb.com/cloud/atlas).
 It should take few minutes.